 instead.

-The nvidia container kit did not detect OCI runtime, that is used by k3s by default, so I switched the k3s runtime to docker by adding the --docker
+The nvidia container kit did not detect the OCI runtime, that is used by k3s by default, so I switched the k3s runtime to docker by adding the --docker

 flag.